awsdocs/amazon-elasticache-docs/doc_source/memcache/WhatIs.Components.md

 ### Typical cluster configurations<a name="WhatIs.Components.Clusters.TypicalConfigurations"></a>

-Memcached supports up to 100 nodes per customer for each AWS Region with each cluster having 1–20 nodes\.
+Memcached supports up to 300 nodes per customer for each AWS Region with each cluster having 1–40 nodes\.
 You partition your data across the nodes in a Memcached cluster\.

-When you run the Memcached engine, clusters can be made up of 1–20 nodes\.
+When you run the Memcached engine, clusters can be made up of 1–40 nodes\.
 You partition your database across the nodes\.
 Your application reads and writes to each node's endpoint\.
-For more information, see [Automatically Identify Nodes in your Memcached Cluster](AutoDiscovery.md)\.
+For more information, see [Automatically identify nodes in your cluster](AutoDiscovery.md)\.

 For improved fault tolerance, locate your Memcached nodes in various Availability Zones \(AZs\) within the cluster's AWS Region\.
 That way, a failure in one AZ has minimal impact upon your entire cluster and application\.
 For more information, see [Mitigating Failures](FaultTolerance.md)\.